2 Nights in Zurich

 Hop into a cable car, and ride up to Matterhorn Glacier Paradise, Europe's highest ski area (one of its lifts is the country's fourth highest structure).
 This is the world's largest summer ski area, but has plenty of great opportunities for hiking, or even just taking in views from the continent's highest viewing platform (then heading to the Gorner Glacier's ice cave).
 This tour can also be offered without a guide.

 Ride Europe's second-highest railroad to the Gornergrat, a spectacular ridge overlooking the Gorner Glacier, and 29 mountains, including the Matterhorn.
 At 3,000 meters (10,100) feet up, the Gornergrat Railway is the continent's highest open-air line, and uses trains with cogs between their wheels to prevent slippage.
-You can have a guide explain the vista and take you on a short hike, or do this tour on your own.
+Enjoy our private tour with an expert guide explain the vista and take you on a short hike.

 Day 12